![]() |

 stores sessions in databases, file systems, or RAM.
 IIS's sessions

 are only good for storing scalars or arrays.
-Apache::Session
+Apache::Session's

 sessions allow you to store arbitrarily complex objects.
 IIS sets up